Nepal & Things to Do

 The budget of your backpacking is completely dependent upon what kind of activities you want to pursue and how long you want to stay.

 However, to tell you in round figures, US $ 20-50 (approximately NPR 2,000-5,000).
 The lower limit is applied when you are tight on budget and the higher limit is for those who wish to have quite a luxurious experience.
-Nepal is an affordable country in general and you can adjust in lower budget than the lower limit stated above, but if you want a more luxurious visit to Nepal the upper limit may exceed.
+Nepal is an affordable country in general and you can adjust to a lower budget than the lower limit stated above, but if you want a more luxurious visit to Nepal the upper limit may exceed.
 That's all.
 Your personal choice decides the budget.

 This was the necessary information about backpacking to Nepal.
 So, when will you start packing?